liatrio/devops-bootcamp/docs/README.md

       technologies:
         - Terraform
         - Go
-    - name: Implementing the provider
+    - name: Implementing the provider client
-      description: Implement the Terraform provider to interact with a custom API.
+      description: Implement the Terraform provider client to interact with a custom API.
       estMinutes: 240
-      technologies:
-        - Terraform
-        - Go
-    - name: Implementing Engineer resource and datasource
-      description: Implement the CRUD operations for the Engineer resource and datasource.
-      estMinutes: 300
-      technologies:
-        - Terraform
-        - Go
-    - name: 'Implementing Dev, Ops, DevOps resource and datasource'
-      description: >-
-        Implement the CRUD operations for the Dev, Ops, and DevOps resources and datasources.
-      estMinutes: 300
-      technologies:
-        - Terraform
-        - Go
-    - name: Challenge
-      description: Write comprehensive tests for the Engineer resource and datasource.
-      estMinutes: 120
       technologies:
         - Terraform
         - Go